Data, Analytics & AI job market report cover, Miami-Fort Lauderdale-West Palm Beach, FL, 2026-06

 Mid-Career Candidates

-Next step: Repackage your last three projects into business cases with before-and-after metrics, then create separate versions of your resume for analytics leadership, product-ops analytics, and applied AI work.
+Next step: Rebuild your resume around three shipped outcomes with metrics, then create separate versions for analytics, BI, and AI-enabled decision roles.

 Career Switchers